satur-io/duckdb-php/docs/md/running-queries.md

 -------------------
 ```

-It's simple, but this is not the most common use case, since you probably wants
+It's easy to use, but this is not the most common use case, since you probably wants
 to set a persistent connection and run more than one query over there.

 !!! warning